texadactyl/jacotest.go/README.md

 ### Test Case Overview

-Each test case occupies a directory immediately under the directory ```tests```.
+Each test case occupies a directory immediately under the ```tests``` directory.
 The test case source code follows the following conventions:
-* For a given test case, there is a main.java file whose main.class file starts execution for the given test case following a successful compilation.
+* For a given test case, there is a main.java file whose main.class file starts execution for the given test case.
-* Additional source files (helper.java, etc.) can be present for test case modularity.
+* Additional source files (MyClass.java, etc.) can be present for test case modularity.
 * Package statements and related subdirectories containing .java source files are limited to specific tests that are testing the JVM's ability to handle Java packaging.

+### Compiling all Test Cases (jacotest -c)

+Test cases are compiled in lexical directory name order as the appear under the ```tests``` directory.
+For each test case directory tree, the following is performed at the highest level and in the subdirectories if there are any:
+* All javap log files are deleted.
+* All resident source code is compiled.
+* `javap -v` is run for all of the compiled ```.class``` files.
+The javap output files are stored in the same directory as the corresponding class file.

-### Running all Test Cases
+### Running all Test Cases (jacotest -x)

 Test cases are run in lexical directory name order as the appear under the ```tests``` directory.
 For each test case (directory), execution is a multi-step process:
-* Compilation of all *.java files with ```javac```.
 * Assuming that compilation was successful for a given test case, then `javap -v` is run for all of the compiled ```.class``` files.
 The javap output files are stored in the same directory as the corresponding class file.
 * If compilation is successful, then execution proceeds under the control of one of two JVMs: ```java``` or ```jacobin```.

-### Running a Single Test Case
+### Running a Single Test Case (manual)

 To run an indivdual test case with either JVM,
-* Position in the test case directory as the current directory,
+* Position in the test case top-level directory as the current directory.
+* Re-compile the Java source files if needed.
 * Execute one of the following two POSIX command lines:
 	* ```java -cp .:../HELPERS main```
 	* ```jacobin -cp .:../HELPERS main.class```